HumanCellAtlas/data-store/README.md

 1. If you wish to run the unit tests, you must create two more S3 buckets, one for test data and another for test fixtures, and set the environment variables `DSS_S3_BUCKET_TEST` and `DSS_S3_BUCKET_TEST_FIXTURES` to the names of those buckets.

+1. Also make sure to create the terraform S3 state bucket defined by `DSS_TERRAFORM_BACKEND_BUCKET_TEMPLATE`, this is crucial for deploying data-store later on.

 Hint: To create S3 buckets from the command line, use `aws s3 mb --region REGION s3://BUCKET_NAME/`.